 But He's a Master Gunsmith.

 No, the person who bodged up your gun is not a "master gunsmith".
 There are NO "master" gunsmiths in America precisely because there is no guild or apprenticeship system in America to create apprentices, who then go on to become journeymen, and then finally, masters.
 Anyone who presents himself as a "master gunsmith" should be viewed with as much suspicion as one can muster because he's the one who gave himself that title.
-There is at least one gunsmithing school that actually awards a "master" diploma, for completing a third year.
-Three whole years of "school", truly, they must be masters.
+There is at least one gunsmithing school that actually awards a "master" diploma, for completing a 16-month course.
+One and a half whole years of "school", truly, they must be masters.
 I could go on and on about gunsmithing schools in this country, but It's too depressing.

 But He's an English-Trained Gunsmith.